• Skip to main content

 CBI Technical Specifications

 Cognitive Health Assessment Training and Attestation Plan pays providers, which includes mid-level providers, for completing the DHCS cognitive health assessment training and attestation.
-The plan pays each CBI group $200 that the provider practices under.
+The plan pays each group $200 that the provider practices under.

 Payments do not reoccur yearly or quarterly.